quii/learn-go-with-tests/databases.md

 ok      github.com/quii/learn-go-with-tests/databases/v3        12.989s
 ```

-You probably noticed that our test are much slower now (~`12s` vs ~`1s` before).

-That said, such is the nature of integration tests: testing between services requires more computing power, and has to account for things like latency, message queues and other nuisances that add to the test time.
+You probably noticed that our test are much slower now.
+Such is the nature of integration tests: testing between services requires more computing power, and has to account for things like latency, message queues and other nuisances that add to the test time.

 It's not entirely hopeless though, as a solution exists!
 It's along the lines of "run the tests on someone else's computer".